 In a comic accompanying the Mac Update, one of the two Apple employees introduces the Heavy to a gun that would set up a blog for him, and update it with a kill count.
 As of 2011, we now have Strange weapons, most which count the amount of kills made with them.

 In Meet the Sniper, the RED Sniper headshots the BLU Heavy and also shatters the BLU Demoman's bottle behind him.
-Then came the Machina, which can penetrate through multiple characters once fully charged.
+This was patched out of the game fairly early on... only to get added back in with the Machina, which can penetrate through multiple characters once fully charged.

 This post from 4chan◊ ended up being spot on in regards to the way the Pyro views things.
 (Spoilers for those who haven't watched "Meet The Pyro" yet)